About the Entrepreneur

 How did you choose to partner with Hawaii National Bank?

-: We chose to go with Hawaii National Bank not only because they gave us a great rate but because they are very family oriented.
+Candace: We chose to go with Hawaii National Bank not only because they gave us a great rate but because they are very family-oriented.
 The Hawaii Kai branch employees always greet us by our first names, and ask us how our business is doing so we know they do care a lot about us.

 “Without stress, you can’t have growth.
 We like to tell our clients to embrace the pain.”